namratadutt/LiDAR/README.md

 # LiDAR
-### A brief tutorial on how to take NXN patches for LiDAR classification
+### LiDAR classification using neighbourhood region of NxN surrounding a pixel

 <hr>